gluonhq/gluon-samples/gluon-connect-basic-usage/README.md

     mvn client:install -Pandroid

-Run installed application on the connected android device:
+Run the installed app on a connected android device:

     mvn client:run -Pandroid

 ### iOS

-Build using:
+Build a native image for iOS using:

     mvn client:build -Pios

-Package the iOS application:
+Install and run the native image on a connected iOS device:

+    mvn client:run -Pios

+Create an IPA file (for submission to Test Flight or App Store):

     mvn client:package -Pios

-Install it on a connected iOS device:

-    mvn client:install -Pios

-Run installed application on the connected iOS device:

-    mvn client:run -Pios